mevdschee/copy_influxdb_data/README.md

       --until 'relative time until when to copy' Relative time until when to copy, default: '0s' --now 'current absolute time'
-           To copy data at an arbitrary time, default: [now] --influx 'arguments'
+           Execute as if it was run at this time, default: [now] --influx 'arguments'
            Arguments for the influx command line tool.